koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 | **Unsteered completions** | **Steered completions** |
 | --- | --- |
-| <br/><br/>**The rock hurtled toward the child.
+| **The rock hurtled toward the child.
 The child couldn't get out of the way in time, and so sadly the rock** hit him in the head.<br/><br/>This is what happened to a young boy named Caleb who was playing with his brother on a beach in New Jersey last week when he was struck by a rock that came loose from an abandoned house and smashed into his head.<br/><br/>The incident occurred on Tuesday, July 28th at around 4:30 p.m., according to CBS News, when Caleb's
 <br/> | <br/><br/>**The rock hurtled toward the child.
 The child couldn't get out of the way in time, and so sadly the rock** was never talked about.
 It was a sad truth that people didn't talk about it.<br/><br/>"But now we have to."<br/><br/>It was a secret from everyone except for my parents, my siblings, and my husband's parents.
 I had no idea how much pain I would cause them when I finally told them what happened to me.
 They were all still hurting when they found out that<br/><br/> |

 ### 9\.
 Talking about weddings